jnozzi/cocoadev.com/markdown/InvalidatingShadowDoesNotReflectRecentlyHiddenAndShownViews.md

 ----

 The following is of the style I've used before, insert in the main view and set changed to YES when you need the shadow recalculated.
-I agree its not very nice... - General/RbrtPntn
+I agree its not very nice... - RbrtPntn

-- (void)drawRect:(General/NSRect)rect {
+- (void)drawRect:(NSRect)rect {
     // - normal drawing stuff...
     if(changed) {
         [[fullScreenWindow messageWindow] invalidateShadow];